vinayakss007/bestcrm/DESIGN.md

-# System Design Document: Zenith CRM
+# System Design Document: abetworks crm

-This document provides a high-level overview of the system architecture for the Zenith CRM platform.
+This document provides a high-level overview of the system architecture for the abetworks crm platform.
 For detailed technical specifications, please refer to the following documents:

 - **[Technical Architecture (`ARCHITECTURE.md`)](./ARCHITECTURE.md):** For developers.
 Details the backend stack, project structure, data models, and local setup.
 - **[CI/CD Pipeline (`CICD.md`)](./CICD.md):** For DevOps.
 Outlines the automated build, test, and deployment pipelines for frontend and backend.